konradhalas/dacite/README.md

 ### Rename

-If you want to change the name of your input field, you can use `rename` argument.
-You have to pass dictionary with a following mapping:
+If you want to change the name of your input field, you can use `Config.rename` argument.
+You have to pass dictionary with a following
-`{'data_class_field': 'input_field'}`
+mapping: `{'data_class_field': 'input_field'}`

 ```python
 @dataclass